Program Details

 Learning Outcomes

-Students having participated in a bilateral exchange will:
+Participated in a bilateral exchange will help you:

 - Learn to appreciate diverse world views, accept complexity, and embrace ambiguity; added benefit of reciprocity to foster mutual respect and understanding